-Fichee-Chambalaalla is a New Year festival celebrated among the Sidama people.
-According to the oral tradition, Fichee commemorates a Sidama woman who visited thier parents and relatives once a year after her marriage, bringing a meal prepared from false banana, milk and butter, which was shared with neighbors.
+According to the oral tradition, Fichee commemorates a Sidama woman who visited her parents and relatives once a year after her marriage, bringing a meal prepared from false banana, milk and butter, which was shared with neighbors.
 Fichee has since become a unifying symbol of the Sidama people.

 The festival therefore enhances equity, good governance, social cohesion, peaceful co-existence and integration among Sidama clans and the diverse ethnic groups in Ethiopia.
 Parents transmit the tradition to their children orally and through participation in events during the celebration.
 Women in particular, transfer knowledge and skills associated with hairdressing and preparation of meals to their daughters and other girls in their respective villages.

-Fichee – Chambalaalla has been registered at UNESCO as an intangible world heritage in November 2015.
+Fichee – Chambalaalla was registered at UNESCO as an intangible world heritage in November 2015.

 There are sequences of events that are performed throughout the Feeche Sidama’s New Year celebration.
 The most vibrant once are performed on the day of Feche (the New Year) and the day after the holiday – Chamballa festivity.